Qiskit/ecosystem/docs/status.md

 All the members have a specific status in the Qiskit Ecosystem.
 Most of them are regular **members**, which is the default status.

+Unlike [maturity](maturity.md), the status is not chosen by the submitter: it is derived automatically from the project data.

 ??? note "Short descriptions"
     {{ read_json('docs/assets/status.json') }}

 ## Members
-There are 3 kind of members: Regular Members, Qiskit Projects, and projects Under revision
+There are 5 kind of members: _Regular Members_, _Qiskit Projects_, _Early Projects_, _Very Early Projects_, and projects _Under revision_

 <a id="member"></a>